Freedom of religion in China: People's Republic of China

 Religious believers have also been charged under article 300 of the criminal code, which forbids using heretical organizations to "undermine the implementation of the law".
 An extrajudicial, Communist Party-led security organ called the 6-10 Office oversees the suppression of Falun Gong and, increasingly, other unregistered religious organizations.

 Folk religions, though not officially protected, are sometimes tolerated by authorities.
 The State Administration for Religious Affairs has created a department to oversee the management of folk religion.

-Although the Chinese Communist Party has a long history of restricting religious freedom, in recent years it has become increasingly hostile toward religion and has initiated campaigns to “sinicize" Islam, Tibetan Buddhism, and Christianity to rid them of what it deems “foreign" influences.
-The 2018 Revised Regulations on Religious Affairs effectively ban “unauthorized" religious teaching and expand the role of local authorities in controlling religious activities.
+Although the Chinese Communist Party has a long history of restricting religious freedom, in recent years it has become increasingly hostile toward religion and has initiated campaigns to "sinicize" Islam, Tibetan Buddhism, and Christianity to rid them of what it deems "foreign" influences.
+The 2018 Revised Regulations on Religious Affairs effectively ban "unauthorized" religious teaching and expand the role of local authorities in controlling religious activities.
 In 2019, religious freedom conditions in China continued to deteriorate.
 The Chinese government has created a high-tech surveillance state, utilizing facial recognition and artificial intelligence to monitor religious minorities.
 On 1 April 2019, a new regulation requiring religious venues to have legal representatives and professional accountants went into effect.
 Some smaller religious venues, especially in rural areas, found these requirements impossible to fulfill.

+Since January 2024, 415 Taiwanese people who had travelled to China had gone missing, been detained or sent to prison.
+The Mainland Affairs Council said 23 of the cases were involved in religious activities, including 20 followers of I-Kuan Tao, which China calls as an illegal religious group.